 Because of our sense of responsibility for the health and safety of our students we ask that students not arrive before 7:30 a.m. or remain after 3:30 p.m.
-If they have not been picked up by 3:30 p.m., they must report to after school study hall in a designated room.
+If they have not been picked up by 3:30 p.m. they must report to the after-school study hall in a designated room.
 Students not in study hall must be out of the building by 3:30 and at that time become the full responsibility of the parents.
 Students participating in extracurricular activities should report by 3:30 p.m. to the person who sponsors the activity and should have taken everything needed from the school before exiting the building.
 Students in after-school study hall will be charged \$7.00 a day.
 Students are not allowed to be unattended in the building after 3:30 p.m.
 Students violating this policy will be issued 3 demerits.
+Parents should not tell their children not to report to study hall.